Our ideas on how to improve the educational experience of our students are limitless. Unfortunately, our resources are not.

 The Annual Fund is the cornerstone of Dublin School's fundraising efforts.

 Annual Fund dollars are unrestricted funds which directly support the School's current operating budget.
 Like most independent schools, Dublin's Annual Fund bridges the gap between the income we receive from tuition and the actual cost of a Dublin education.
-A strong Annual Fund means competitive tuition, talented faculty, exceptional academic, arts and athletic offerings, and scholarship opportunities.
+A strong Annual Fund means competitive tuition, talented faculty, exceptional academic, residential, arts and athletic offerings, and scholarship opportunities.

 Please consider making your gift today!